Mikejo5000/vsts-docs-pr/docs/project/navigation/add-artifact-team.md

 ---
 title: Add artifact or team
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps Services & TFS
-description: How to add a new artifact, view, or team within the web portal in Visual Studio Team Services and Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.assetid:
+description: How to add a new artifact, view, or team within the web portal in Azure DevOps Services and Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.assetid: